vinodkr045/vinod/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file
+This project is licensed under the MIT License - see the LICENSE.md file for details